The SFB 1601 organises frequent scientific colloquia. Guests are Welcome!

 Friedrich Wyrowski, Sudeep Neupane

-SFB1601/ Max Planck Institute for Astrophysics, Bonn
+SFB1601/ Max Planck Institute for Astronomy, Bonn

 Physical conditions and gas kinematics from giant molecular clouds to clumps scales